 - 1. Obtain member's agreement to participate in case management. - 2.
 Assessment of member's past medical history, current health status, functional evaluation, and safety. - 3.
 Documentation of clinical and socio/economic history. - 4.
 Assessment of cultural and linguistic needs. - 5.
 Identification of the medical/behavioral treatment plan. - 6.
-Evaluation of community resources and available benefits needed to meet the member's healthcare needs.

-- 7. Evaluation of the member's educational needs related to their health status and treatment plan. - 8.
+Evaluation of community resources and available benefits needed to meet the member's healthcare needs. - 7.
+Evaluation of the member's educational needs related to their health status and treatment plan. - 8.
 Evaluation of the member/family decision-making skills, including healthcare advanced directives. - 9.
 Development of a case management plan including problems, prioritized goals, and interventions. - 10.
 Identification of barriers in meeting the case management plan. - 11.
-Identification of schedule for follow-up with the member. - 12.
-Development and communication of a self-management plan for the member. - 13.
+Identification of schedule for follow-up with the member.

+- 12. Development and communication of a self-management plan for the member. - 13.
 Assessment of progress against the case management plan. - 14.
-Provider may access the member's care plan for their assigned members on the provider portal.
+The care plan will be shared with the member's PCP.